razvantomegea/movin-contracts/Whitepaper.md

 - ReferralBonusPaid: Emitted when referral bonus is paid
 - AllStakingRewardsClaimed: Emitted when all staking rewards are claimed
 - Minted: Emitted when tokens are minted
-- UserDataMigrated: Emitted when user data is migrated
-- BulkMigrationCompleted: Emitted when bulk migration is completed
 - TokensLocked (from MovinToken): Emitted when tokens are locked
 - TokensUnlocked (from MovinToken): Emitted when tokens are unlocked